 Eileen Ní Shuilleabháin (MSoc Sc and MA Psychotherapy) is a Humanistic and Integrative Psychotherapist and Supervisor.
 She lives and works in Galway city where she has a private practice for the past ten years.
-Eileen has over 13 years experience working with individuals and families in Adult Mental Health Services, in both acute and continuing care settings as a Mental Health Social Worker and as a Psychotherapist.
-She is a manager of a Mental Health Social Work Department in the Health Services in Galway City for six years.
+Eileen has over 17 years experience working with individuals and families in Adult Mental Health Services, in both acute and continuing care settings as a Mental Health Social Worker and as a Psychotherapist.
+She was a Manager of a Mental Health Social Work Department in the Health Services in Galway City for six years.
 She now works full time in private practice as a Psychotherapist.

 Her background includes a Masters in Social Science (Social Work); Masters in Humanistic and Integrative Psychotherapy specialising in Psychodynamic, Existential and Gestalt Psychotherapies.
 She has a diploma in Advanced Reflexive Supervision and a Diploma in Jungian Psychology.
 Eileen is a fully accredited member of the Irish Council of Psychotherapy (ICP), the Irish Association of Humanistic and Integrative Psychotherapy (IAHIP) and the Irish Association of Counselling and Psychotherapy (IACP).

 Eileen grew up in the Connemara Gaeltacht.
 She is a native Irish speaker.
 This has influenced her particular interest in exploring the deeper memory world of archetypes and how they resonate in the body and senses and the ancient landscape around us.
 Eileen is a poet with her work published in a number of literary journals both nationally and internationally.
 Eileen has been invited to read at various literary events and her poetry reflects her interest in Celtic mythology, our sense of place in the living history of the land and the tribes we belong to.